 After graduating from Algonquin College with an Advanced Diploma in Business Marketing, I decided it was time to join the family business.
 After years in the landscaping business I always enjoyed helping people and making them happy by understanding their needs and establishing great relationships with them.
 I started in the mortgage finance business in September, 2011.
 I have been trained by some of the most successful mortgage professionals in the industry.
 I am continuously trying to expand my business through my contacts throughout the Ottawa market.
 I credit myself on making the mortgage financing process the best experience possible for first time home buyers and existing mortgage holders looking to refinance or renew their mortgage.
 After just over two years as a mortgage agent I have just recently passed my Mortgage Broker's exam and am the newest broker to our team here at Ottawa Carleton Mortgage.

-According to statistics released today by The Canadian Real Estate Association (CREA), national home sales declined further in July 2017.
-Highlights:
+Statistics released today by the Canadian Real Estate Association (CREA) show national home sales set another all-time record in December 2020.

 Home sales recorded over Canadian MLS Systems jumped by 7.2% between November and December to set another new all-time record.

 Seasonally adjusted activity was running at an annualized pace of 714,516 units in December 2020 the first time on record that monthly sales at seasonally adjusted annual rates have ever topped the 700,000 mark.

 The month-over-month increase in national sales activity from November to December was driven by gains of more than 20% in the Greater Toronto Area (GTA) and Greater Vancouver.

 Actual (not seasonally adjusted) sales activity posted a 47.2% y-o-y gain in December the largest year-over-year increase in monthly sales in 11 years.
 It was a new record for the month of December by a margin of more than 12,000 transactions.
 For the sixth straight month, sales activity was up in almost all Canadian housing markets compared to the same month in 2019.